2026 Maine Science Festival

 Forums/Panels/Talk

-A forum is "a place, meeting, or medium where ideas and views on a particular issue can be exchanged" and MSF forums are based around audience interaction with experts.
-Our forums generally include a panel of experts on a topic who will give an introduction to their work, followed by Q&A with the audience and other panelists.
-Presenters should assume that the audience has a high school level education.
-Preference if given to panels that include collaboration between multiple organizations.
-If you would like assistance finding other scientists/panelists, please note that when you submit the form.
+A forum is "a place, meeting, or medium where ideas and views on a particular issue can be exchanged."
+MSF forums are designed to foster audience interaction with experts.
+Our forums typically feature a panel of experts, though sometimes it may be a single individual, who will introduce their work, followed by a Q&A session with the audience and fellow panelists.
+Presenters should assume the audience has only a high school level of education.
+Preference is given to panels that involve collaboration between multiple organizations.
+If you would like assistance in finding other scientists or panelists, please indicate this when submitting the form.

 Workshops